-Many parties were supportive of CAEATFA's proposed CHEEF program expansion, including SCE, which stated "CAEATFA's proposal to leverage existing CHEEF operations and platforms, funded by IOU customers, to provide financing for measures associated with a non-IOU service provider's fuel-type will likely increase CHEEF Program participation with minimal additional investment."3651 NDC also suggests that "[r]egardless of whether customers switch to [or] from IOU [or] non-IOU fuel sources, the result will generally be that more Californians increase their energy efficiency, save on energy costs, and utilize grid resources more effectively."3752
+Many parties were supportive of CAEATFA's proposed CHEEF program expansion, including SCE, which stated "CAEATFA's proposal to leverage existing CHEEF operations and platforms, funded by IOU customers, to provide financing for measures associated with a non-IOU service provider's fuel-type will likely increase CHEEF Program participation with minimal additional investment."
+NDC also suggests that "[r]egardless of whether customers switch to [or] from IOU [or] non-IOU fuel sources, the result will generally be that more Californians increase their energy efficiency, save on energy costs, and utilize grid resources more effectively."

-Further, DLL notes that "[t]he CHEEF program is exemplary in demonstrating that State Government, utilities, and the financing community can
+Further, DLL notes that "[t]he CHEEF program is exemplary in demonstrating that State Government, utilities, and the financing community can work collaboratively to help achieve energy conservation and decarbonization goals, while improving safety and productivity."

-3550 See Attachment B of the ACR at 2.
+&lt;sup>50 See Attachment B of the ACR at 2.
 While CHEEF financing could support installation of heat pumps for both air and water heating, and any associated costs for electric panel upgrades and water heater relocation, many customers receive electric service from POUs and are excluded from financing decarbonization measures like efficient heat pump technology through the CHEEF.

-$[\]stackrel{3651}{=}$ SCE opening comments on the ACR at 4.
+&lt;sup>51 SCE opening comments on the ACR at 4.

-$^{^{3752}}$ NDC opening comments on the ACR at 2.
+&lt;sup>52 NDC opening comments on the ACR at 2.